markusvoelter/ProgrammingBasics/doc/chapter06_collections/index.md

 There are of course other ways of creating lists.
 Below we will see how to create new lists by adding or removing elements from an existing list.
-However, we can also construct completely new lists in other ways that with the `list` expression.
+However, we can also construct completely new lists in other ways than with the `list` expression.
 Here is a way to construct a list from a linear range of cells in spreadsheet:

 ![](Collections/SheetList.png)&nbsp;&nbsp;[src](http://127.0.0.1:63320/node?ref=r%3A78a11fed-32ce-4e6e-924f-b137d7d5481f%28chapter06_collections%29%2F930561793189834321)